 The 8" display tracks speed, time, distance, incline, pulse and calories burned.
 When you use programs in conjunction with the iFit Live Technology, every hill, flat, or downhill segment of your run is simulated on the screen as the treadmill automatically adjusts up to a 15% incline and -3% decline.

 The full specs on the FreeMotion 750 Interactive treadmill are:

 UPDATE: The 750 Interactive is no longer being sold.
-Check out all of the most popular FreeMotion treadmills on sale now at Amazon for a comparable model.
+Check out all of the most popular FreeMotion treadmills on sale now at the company store for a comparable model.

 The FreeMotion 750 Interactive treadmill has a smooth running powerful 3.25 CHP brushless AC motor.
 Other technical specs include 2.5" precision-machined rollers, a 2-ply commercial-grade 20" x 60" treadmill belt, and an air-based shock cushioning system.